 Canadian brokers are required to complete trades themselves, directly on exchanges, for the sake of maximum transparency.

 As a result, the majority of Canadian platforms still charge commissions even as their revenues slide due to an overall industry trend toward lower trading fees.
-Canadian do-it-yourself investors therefore don’t have many no-commission trading options.
+That has Canadian do-it-yourself investors turning to services like Wealthsimple Trade for commission-free trades.

 Canadian alternatives to Robinhood